Learning Equilibria in Matching Markets from Bandit Feedback: Proofs for Section

 \begin{example} Consider the following market with two agents: $\Men = \{\man\}$ and $\Women = \{\woman\}$.
 Suppose that $\utility_\man(\woman) = 2$ and $\utility_\woman(\man) = -1$.
 Consider the matching $\MSet = \{(\man, \woman)\}$ with transfers $\transfers_\man = -\xi$ and $\transfers_\woman = \xi$ for some $\xi > 0$.
 We will show that this matching with transfers will have the properties stated above when $\xi$ is large.

-This matching with transfers has utility difference $0$ (for any $\xi$) since it maximizes the sum of utilities.
+This matching with transfers has a utility difference equal to zero (for any $\xi$) since it maximizes the sum of utilities.
 Indeed, it is stable for any $\xi\in [1, 2]$.
 However, when $\xi > 2$, this matching with transfers is no longer stable, since the individual rationality condition $\utility_\man(\woman) + \transfers_\man\ge 0$ fails.
 (Intuitively, the larger $\xi$ is, the further we are from stability.)
-But its utility difference remains at $0$.
+But its utility difference remains at zero.

 On the other hand, the \instabmeasure{} of this matching with transfers is $\xi - 2 > 0$ when $\xi > 2$.
 In particular, \instabmeasure{} increases with $\xi$ in this regime, which is consistent with the intuition that outcomes with larger $\xi$ should be more unstable. \end{example}